 Journal Club is held approximately eight times per year to discuss relevant recent articles.

-UAB Department of Anesthesiology has recently opened a state-of-the-art simulation center.
+UAB Department of Anesthesiology and Perioperative Medicine has recently opened a state-of-the-art simulation center.
 High fidelity simulation sessions will be part of every resident's training experience starting with simulation during the New Resident Tutorial sessions.
 Topics addressed include basic skills such as trouble shooting an anesthesia machine early in traiing, complex cases, unusual cases to which residents may have limited exposure, communication issues, team leadership, and crisis management.
 At times, multidisciplinary simulation sessions are conducted.
 While all these are also addressed through traditional clinical and didactic training, simulation provides a unique environment in which to approach these topics.

 Difficult Airway Workshop